o2346/techniques/kbbrg/README.md

 1. buy a wooden board
     * target should be as flat as possible
+    * Some DIY shop takes order to cut board as you like, ask them if needed
+    * then you may not need a saw, all you would need is nail & hammer in next step
 1. build like img shown above
-    * Some DIY shop takes order to cut board as you like, ask them if needed
-    * then you may not need a saw, all you would need is nail & hammer

 ## todo for later version